scottie/Litesight/README.md

-# *Litesight*
+# *fantasygold-insight*

-*Litesight* is an open-source Litecoin blockchain explorer with complete REST and websocket APIs.
-Litesight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+*insight* is an open-source Litecoin blockchain explorer with complete REST and websocket APIs. insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

-Check some screenshots and more details at [litesight's project homepage](https://github.com/pembo210/Litesight).
+Check some screenshots and more details at [fantasygold-insight's project homepage](https://github.com/scottie/fantasygold-insight).

-*Litesight* project is now split in two repositories.
+*insight* project is now split in two repositories.
 One for the [API](https://github.com/pembo210/Litesight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.